mhaugrud/msumcspy/_sources/Selection/Exercises.rst

 .. question:: selection_ex_8

-   A year is a *leap year* if it is evenly divisible by 4 unless it is a century that is not evenly divisible by 400.
    Write a function that takes a year as a parameter and returns ``True`` if the year is a leap year, ``False`` otherwise.
+   A year is a *leap year* if it is evenly divisible by 400.
+If it is evenly divisible by 100 (and not 400), it is not a leap year.
+Finally, if it is evenly divisible by 4, it is a leap year.

    .. activecode:: ex_6_8